pm2-hive/pm2-hive.github.io/docs/features/use-pm2-with-aws-elastic-beanstalk.md

 # Using PM2/Keymetrics in AWS Elastic Beanstalk

-This page will guide you step by step through the pm2/Keymetrics integration in a Beanstalk environment.
+This page will guide you step by step through the PM2/Keymetrics integration in a Beanstalk environment.
 We recommend using the [eb cli](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/eb-cli3.html) for easier deployment.

-We created a repository for easy testing: [pm2-ebs-demo](https://github.com/keymetrics/pm2-ebs-demo)
+We created a repository for easy testing: [pm2-ebs-demo](https://github.com/keymetrics/pm2-ebs-demo).

 ## Setup Beanstalk

-Go to your app directory and use `eb init` to setup beanstalk.
+Go to your application directory and use `eb init` to setup Beanstalk.

-We need to make sure Beanstalk will try to launch your app by using `npm start`.
-To do so, we add a configuration file that sets the Node Command to "npm start" int the .ebextension folder:
+We need to make sure Beanstalk will try to launch your application by using `npm start`.
+To do so, add a configuration file that sets the Node Command to "npm start" int the .ebextension folder:

 ./.ebextensions/nodecommand.config